Doxuno

 Dear Diane Morgan,

-This Letter of Intent is entered into by Arcadia Capital Group LLC ("Sender"), who is pleased to submit this LOI to Blue Ridge Technologies Inc. ("Recipient") in connection with a proposed business acquisition as described herein.
-Except as expressly stated below, this LOI is intended as a non-binding expression of intent.
+This Letter of Intent (this "LOI") is submitted by Arcadia Capital Group LLC (tel.
+(212) 555-0100; email deals@arcadiacapital.com) ("Sender") to Blue Ridge Technologies Inc., attention Ms. Diane Morgan, Chief Executive Officer ("Recipient") in connection with a proposed business acquisition as described herein, and is governed by the law of the State of Delaware.
+Except for the provisions expressly designated as Binding below, this LOI is a non-binding expression of intent.

 1.